varunkumardev/amitmerchant1990.github.io/_posts/2020-08-24-define-relationships-outside-of-eloquent-models-laravel.md

 ## Where to define these relationships

-Now, a question might be arriving in your mind that where would you define these "on-the-fly" relationships.
-Well, the answer is you can define the relations in the `boot` method of one of your service providers and you'll good to go.
+Now, a question might be arriving in your mind that where should you define these "on-the-fly" relationships?
+Well, the answer is, you can define these relationships in the `boot` method of one of your service providers and you'll good to go.

 ## In closing

-Although, this is a handy way of defining model relationships it's not very much recommended.
+Although, this is a handy way of defining model relationships, it's not very much recommended.
 It would be useful only in scenarios where you're developing an Eloquent package and you want to define/extend relationships without touching model code.